jbeta02/bulk-audio-editor/README.md

 ## Version 2

 - Work with other file formats such as flac
-- Cut out blank areas of files (spots with not sound usually at start and end)
-- Search internet for missing metadata of files

-## Version 3

-- Add GUI mode

 #### README will be updated with more details of project and how to use it when version 1 is complete